Tim Skipper (American football)

-Tim Skipper (born April 15, 1978) is an American college football coach and former player who is the interim head coach at the University of California, Los Angeles (UCLA).
-The Bruins promoted him to interim head coach in 2025, following the firing of DeShaun Foster after an 0–3 start to the season.
+Timmy James Skipper (born April 15, 1978) is an American college football coach and former player who is the head football coach at California Polytechnic State University, San Luis Obispo.
+He previously served as the interim head coach at the University of California, Los Angeles (UCLA) in 2025 following the firing of DeShaun Foster after an 0–3 start to the season.
 Skipper previously served as the interim head football coach at California State University, Fresno for the bowl game in 2023 and the entire 2024 season.
 He was the assistant head coach and linebackers coach at Fresno State from 2022 to 2023.
 Skipper played college football at Fresno State as a middle linebacker from 1997 to 2000.